 Jason Hwang Speaker Biography

-Authority on Innovative Health Care Reform and Co-Author of “The Innovator’s Prescription: A Disruptive Solution for Health Care”
+Authority on Innovative Healthcare Reform and Co-Author of “The Innovator’s Prescription: A Disruptive Solution for Health Care”

-Innosight Institute
+Innosight Institute and Scholarly Contributions

-Disruptive Innovation
+Insights on Disruptive Innovation in Medicine

-Healthcare Innovation
+Driving Healthcare Innovation and Reform

 Jason Hwang Speaking Topics